isovector/draconian-results/pho.md

     wedding receptions or other celebrations
 -   [Indoor events at venues] can only have 50% capacity.
 This includes events like concerts, sports or movies
--   [Bars, nightclubs and lounges are closed]
+-   [Bars and nightclubs are closed]
--   [Restaurants, cafes and pubs] can have a maximum of 6 people at each table
+-   [Restaurants, cafes and pubs] can have a maximum of 6 people at each table and must have physical distancing or barriers between tables
--   [Adult gyms, fitness centres and dance studios] are closed
+-   [Indoor adult exercise, fitness and dance activities] are not permitted

 ```{=html}
 <!-- -->